OpenDAoC/OpenDAoC-Core/README.md

 ### Cloning the Repository (Ubuntu)

-With Git ready, it's time to clone the `AtlasScripts` and `AtlasCore` repositories.
+With Git ready, it's time to clone the `AtlasCore` repository.

 1. From the Terminal, navigate to the desired directory to house the repos.
 2. In a browser, navigate to [GitLab](https://www.gitlab.com) and open the desired repo.
 3. Click the **Clone** button at the top-right corner.
 4. If you're configured with a [Personal Access Token](#setting-up-a-personal-access-token-ubuntu), copy the HTTPS URL.
 If you configured with [SSH](#setting-up-ssh-tunneling-ubuntu), then copy the SSH address.
 5. Returning to the Terminal, (and from your desired directory) type `git clone (PASTE THE ADDRESS)`.
 Enter your credentials when prompted, or the SSH key passphrase.
-6. Perform these steps for each repo.

 ### Altering `serverconfig.xml` (Ubuntu)

-With the repos on your local hard drive, you need to alter the `serverconfig.xml` file to avoid some errors when building Atlas locally.
+With the repo on your local hard drive, you need to alter the `serverconfig.xml` file to avoid some errors when building Atlas locally.

 1. Copy the file `/AtlasCore/Net5/DOLServer/config/serverconfig.example.xml` to `/AtlasCore/Net5/DOLServer/config/serverconfig.xml`.
 2. Open the `serverconfig.xml` file.